 In general, if the debt was accrued during the marriage, you’ll probably have to pay at least some of it.

-If it’s from before, that stays with your ex.
+If it’s from before, that generally stays with your ex.
 The same goes for debt built up after the date of separation.
 So you shouldn’t be on the hook for their post-separation weekend trip to Vegas.

 Related Reading: Should You File For Bankruptcy or Divorce First?